ClanX Tools Economic Calendar ClanX Academy ClanX Brokers About Search Log in Start Learning

 London Session (8 AM – 5 PM GMT)

 London is the king of forex sessions.
-The UK financial center processes the highest volume globally.
-Volatility spikes at the London open, trends develop, and the day's key price levels are often established.
-If you can only trade one session, trade London.
+The UK financial center processes the highest single-session volume globally.
+Volatility spikes at the London open as European institutional traders begin positioning.
+Trends develop, key daily levels are broken or respected, and the day's primary directional move often begins here.

 New York Session (1 PM – 10 PM GMT)